j-kovalenko/rsschool-cv/cv.md

 I have completed lower secondary school education.

 ## Language background
 I have passed OGE(russian exam after 9th grade) of english with a grade point 5.
-It means, that I have at least A2-B1 level.
+It means that I have at least A2-B1 level.

 I also have been studying Chinese and have about A1 level.